 Note: The information associated with the new project will not come into effect until the Effective Date has been reached, and the Status has been set to Active.

 Click on Projects at top left and then Search.
 Your new project now appears in the list.
+You may have to scroll down the list of projects to view your new project.